hughht5/fhba/README.md

  title, type: text, optional
 ```

 Upload a file for pay / view.
-Each time someone wants to download it they have to pay you a referral fee.
+Each time someone wants to download it they have to pay you a referral fee plus a little extra to host the file for longer.
 ```
 Path: /upload
 Params: